insanity54/ld47/README.md

   2. Each player places a D20 near them which signifies the character's health.
 At the start of the game, each player has 16 health.
   3. Players randomly choose a faction by placing the two faction cards face down and each pointing to the card they want.
 Rock paper scissors settles any conflicts.
   4. Flip a coin to determine the player who goes first.
 The winner of the coin toss decides if they want to go first or second.
-  5. Each player draws 5 cards from the **Words** stack, starting with the player who is going first.
+  5. Each player draws 5 cards from the **Words** stack, starting with the player who is going second.

 ## Game Board Layout